Un'ichi Hiratsuka

 Un'ichi Hiratsuka (平塚 運一, Hiratsuka Un'ichi), born in Matsue, Shimane, was a Japanese woodblock printmaker.
 He was one of the prominent leaders of the sōsaku hanga ("creative print") movement in 20th century Japan.

+Early life

 Hiratsuka's father was a shrine carpenter, and his grandfather was an architect who designed houses and temples.
 Therefore, the artist was introduced to wood-working and architecture early in his life.

+Hiratsuka began by carving seals, at first cutting only Chinese characters before moving on to images, drawn to avant-garde art magazines such as Myōjō and Shirakaba, which were introducing the Post-Impressionists to Japan at the time.
+It was only after meeting the artist Ishii in Matsue in 1913, studying with him for the month he spent teaching there, and gaining confidence when Ishii praised one of his watercolours, that the eighteen-year-old Hiratsuka resolved to become an artist.
+At twenty-one he moved to Tokyo to enrol at Okada's art school, where he remained for five or six years; throughout that period he stayed close to Ishii, continuing to show him his work and seek his advice, and it was through Ishii that Hiratsuka came into contact with the horishi (professional woodcarver) Bonkotsu.

+Career and teaching

 Hiratsuka was the best–trained woodcarver in the sōsaku hanga movement.
 From 1928 onwards he taught the renowned sōsaku hanga artist Shikō Munakata (1903–1975) wood carving.
 The same year he joined with seven other like-minded artists to work on the 100 Views of New Tokyo series, to which he contributed twelve prints; his prints were lauded for their "technical beauty and perfection."
 Between 1935 and 1944 Hiratsuka taught the first blockprinting course at the Tokyo School of Fine Arts.

+In the 1930s he also led an informal circle of artists, known as the Yoyogi-ha, which met at his house in Tokyo's Yoyogi district.
+In 1943 he was offered a teaching post at the Central Academy of Fine Arts in Beijing to instruct students in printmaking techniques, but declined, unwilling to work directly for the wartime government.
+In 1948 he founded his own school in Tokyo and also established the Matsue Bijutsu Kōgei in his hometown.